 LIHI Certificate #162 – Hooksett Project, New Hampshire

-The Hooksett Development is one of three developments that comprise the Merrimack River Project (FERC No. 1893), located along 21 miles of the Merrimack River.
-The development is in the towns of Hooksett and Bow, Merrimack County, New Hampshire.
-The development is approximately 8 miles upstream of the Amoskeag development and approximately 5.6 miles downstream of the Garvin Falls development.
-The Merrimack River Project is owned by HSE Hydro NH, LLC and operated by Central Rivers Power NH, LLC.
+The Hooksett Project is one of three developments along 21 miles of the Merrimack River, together comprising the Merrimack River Project (FERC No. 1893).
+Located in the towns of Hooksett and Bow, Merrimack County, New Hampshire, the development is approximately 8 miles upstream of the Amoskeag development and approximately 5.6 miles downstream of the Garvin Falls development.
+The project first came online in 1927 as a means to supply energy to the area.

 |LIHI Certificate No.||162|